The Longest Yard (2005)

 The humor is a cocktail of physical slapstick and the occasional one-liner.
 There just isn’t anything satisfying to the comedy The Longest Yard has to offer.
 The jokes typically don’t build to anything greater and the humor is simply immediate with no lasting results.
 There’s nothing that will make you keel over with laughter, nothing that rises above a smirk or a slight giggle.
 The jokes are way too predictable and there’s nothing funny about the expected.
 That’s why most people don’t chuckle when the mail arrives.
 This just isn’t an entertaining comedy, plain and simple.

 The Longest Yard is a tirelessly formulaic affair that is so ham-fisted with comedy it can’t even deliver jokes properly.
 This is a dumb, sanitized, audience-friendly easily digestible piece of puff that will get caught in your throat.
 This is a Franken-movie, with various parts crammed together for the best possible results by some studio overlord.
 The Longest Yard‘s comedy is sophomoric and generally insipid, the drama is a complete misstep and tonally out of place, and the football scenes are vapidly jazzed up.
 This is a sports move that doesn’t work as a comedy and a comedy that doesn’t work as a sports movie.
 Sandler’s devout army of fans will likely be satiated with this latest effort, feeling the flick to be stupid fun.
 For me, it was just stupid.
 Very stupid.

 Nate’s Grade: D

-Posted on October 8, 2005, in 2005 Movies and tagged adam sandler, bad movies, burt reynolds, chris rock, courtney cox, james cromwell, peter segal, prison, remake, sports, terry crews.
+Posted on October 8, 2005, in 2005 Movies and tagged adam sandler, burt reynolds, chris rock, courtney cox, james cromwell, peter segal, prison, remake, sports, terry crews.
 Bookmark the permalink.
 Leave a comment.